deadlysyn/grouper/README.md

 - You need to specify `mfa_serial` for each profile (not just the sourced profile).
 - You need matching `~/.aws/credentials` entries
-- Plain-text credentials can be removed once you `aws-vault add ...`

 ## TODO